CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 ![MagicElevatorLogic](https://user-images.githubusercontent.com/46902147/56620778-5934e400-65e7-11e9-9690-3f9e9c04515c.png)

 In total, two user interactions are the inputs for the magic elevator - a wand gesture and a voice command.
 The wand gesture consists of acceleration data in x,y and z axis which is recorded by a microbit sitting inside the wand.
 The acceleration data is sent wirelessly to a second microbit, which is plugged into the USB port of the Macbook.
-The python program wand_to_osc.py
+The python program wand_to_osc.py packs the acceleration data into OSC packages which are being sent to Wekinator.
+Wekinator is set up as

 ## Risk to Failure: